Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 💣 The next version of App Planar Infinity has a mysterious bug somewhere in the HTML view layer where the Straight Edge Length and Maximum Allowed Gap editors appear in the Edit Run Report of non-GUSE Runs.
 Changing their values converts the Runs into GUSE Runs.
 We have a team of international multidisciplinary experts working around the clock and living on donuts to determine in what layer of the application this bug may reside.
 Until then, they collect danger pay, so be advised that editing the fields will have a slight, low-percentage chance of adding the standard Gap Under Straight Edge to a legacy Run that did not collect with it.
 But the odds are somehow greater for FLIP Runs.

-AllFlat's house Standard borrows the best of the 3m survey standards — GUSE, TR34 FM, and EN 15620 Free Movement — using available resources to coach the user to walk their FLIPs in the correct pattern to paint a "heat map" describing floor elevations.
+Standards such as GUSE, TR34 FM, and EN 15620 Free Movement — using available resources to coach the user to walk their FLIPs in the correct pattern to paint a Heat Map describing floor elevations.
 The 3m survey super-standard specification generates a Grid Map and interpolates intermediate elevations.

-🥬 Some industry leaders pronounce contour "autostore," which factually refers to modern floors for robotized rail forklifts, which are literally only tangentially related.
+Some industry leaders pronounce contour "autostore," which factually refers to modern floors

 When such Runs use the Isopleth Standard, their Run Result tables and elevations in the Profile Chart use their new relative origins; not their standard profile origins at 0.0.